Using QUEST

 A “stopper” question

 Questions are listed in green if they have a response that is different from the default (i.e., those where you selected or typed an answer different from what was shown in the ( ) parentheses).
 You can reset a question back to its default state (provided it had a default) using the right-mouse context menu.
-One of the menu choices will be Reset to “whatever”.
+One of the menu choices will be “whatever”.
 You can reset every question in the section back to its default by clicking on the Reset button at the bottom of the window.

-Depending on the right-mouse button Auto Clear pop-up menu setting, questions and tabs might be shown in a light grey.
+Depending on the right-mouse button pop-up menu setting, questions and tabs might be shown in a light grey.
 If a question is greyed out, it means that it is no longer applicable based on some earlier response in the section.
 If an organizational tab is greyed out, then all questions listed in that section are no longer applicable, based on some response in another tabbed section (generally to the left).
 To see this in action, uncheck the Auto Clear option and then choose different responses to the machine type question (#3).
 Questions that are appropriate for milling machines will be greyed out when the machine type is changed to a lathe.
 Some people prefer to see this effect when they are answering questions in a section, others find it confusing.
-Greyed out questions are cleared when a section is exited or the right-mouse button Clear Now pop-up menu is selected.
+Greyed out questions are cleared when a section is exited or the right-mouse button pop-up menu is selected.

 Questionnaire Defaults